 1. Choose Someone Who Knows You Well!

 Okay, this first tip is for you more than for your recommender, but this is actually where most applicants go wrong.
-And quite frankly, once you’ve chosen the wrong person to write your letter of rec, the train to a glowing letter is already permanently derailed.
+And quite frankly, once you’ve chosen the wrong person to write your letter of recommendation, the train to a glowing letter is already permanently derailed.

 Your recommender should be someone who has worked with you closely, likely as a manager or direct supervisor (no matter how low ranking), who can comment on your delivery as well as your leadership potential.
 If you are an Associate Product Manager and your direct supervisor is a (regular) Product Manager, then she should write your letter!
 No escalating to her boss’s boss so the VP of Product writes your letter!